UmairPirzada/JAVA_Programming/Java_Data_Types.md

 | `Interface`    | Specifies methods that a class must implement, defining a contract without any method bodies     |

 ## Differences Between Primitive and Non-Primitive Data Types

+**The main difference between primitive and non-primitive data types are:**

+- Primitive types in Java are predefined and built into the language, while non-primitive types are created by the programmer (except for String).
+-
+- Non-primitive types can be used to call methods to perform certain operations, wheras primitive types cannot.
+-
+- Primitive types start with a lowercase letter (like int), while non-primitive types typically starts with an uppercase letter (like String).
+-
+- Primitive types always hold a value, wheras non-primitive types can be null.

 | Feature                    | Primitive Data Types                            | Non-Primitive Data Types                                |
 |----------------------------|------------------------------------------------|--------------------------------------------------------|